Frequently Asked Questions

 INTRODUCING YOUR CAT/KITTEN TO ANOTHER CAT: https://icatcare.org/advice/introducing-an-adult-cat-to-your-cat/

 FEEDING: We currently feed a high-quality food.
 Royal Canin is our preferred brand/manufacturer.
 We use Royal Canin Mother & Babycat canned ultra-soft mousse in sauce for our kittens with Mother & Babycat dry available for free feeding as much as they desire.
-We add Instinct raw Kitten MEALS freeze-dried pellets twice daily as a treat starting at six weeks of age.
-Once kittens are approaching 16 weeks of age, we start introducing Royal Canin Kitten dry mixed with the Mother & Babycat dry at a 1:4 ratio increasing the kitten dry SLOWLY by 25% over a couple of weeks if no digestive issues arise.
-Maine Coons take much longer to mature thus we recommend keeping your kitten/cat on kitten food until they are at least 18 months old unless contraindicated by your veterinarian. *All OUR KITTENS/CATS ARE ON NUVET VITAMINS!
-We offer discounts and promos on Royal Canin food and NuVet vitamins.
+We use Cat Guru Cat bowels non spill: https://amzn.to/3TfeePN and Cat Guru Cat bowel set of two: https://amzn.to/3NadtUr We also add Instinct raw Kitten MEALS freeze-dried pellets https://amzn.to/3H6tzuF twice daily as a treat starting at six weeks of age.
+Once kittens are approaching 16 weeks of age, 4 months, we start introducing Royal Canin Kitten dry mixed with the Mother & Babycat dry at a 1:4 ratio increasing the kitten dry SLOWLY by 25% increments over a duration of a couple of weeks as long as no digestive issues arise.
+This is the same for their wet food.
+Maine Coons take much longer to mature than other breeds of felines, thus we recommend keeping your kitten/cat on kitten food until they are at least 18 months old unless contraindicated by your veterinarian.
+Remember when introducing new food to always take it VERY SLOWLY!
+We recommend water fountains for all our kittens/cats.
+The fountains we use is the Wonder Creature Cat stainless steel fountain https://amzn.to/41oyRLE and Tomxcute Cat water fountain https://amzn.to/4aG2U5B We also offer INABA Churu cat treats (tubes) https://amzn.to/48EX4zt *All OUR KITTENS/CATS ARE ON NUVET VITAMINS!
+We offer discounts and promos on ALL Royal Canin food and NuVet vitamins.
 An email will be sent to you regarding the promos.

-LITTER/LITTER BOXES: We use the IKITCHEN Stainless Steel Cat Litter Boxes and pine pellets for litter.
-IKITCHEN Stainless Steel litter box 23.5×15.5×4 (Kitten) and IKITCHEN stainless steel litter box 23.5×15.5×6 (Adult) We recommend you go to your local feed store where you can buy a 40# bag of pine pellets for $7 versus a pet store bag of pine pellets that can cost $20 for a 15# bag.
+LITTER/LITTER BOXES: We use the IKITCHEN Stainless Steel Cat Litter Boxes for kittens: https://amzn.to/48eCvtD and IKITCHEN Stainless Steel Cat Litter Boxes for Adults: https://amzn.to/3NPzLeC and pine pellets for litter.
+We recommend you go to your local feed store (Tractor Supply) where you can buy a 40# bag of pine pellets for $7 versus a pet store bag of pine pellets that can cost $20 for a 15# bag.
 If you do not want to use pine pellets, I recommend starting with one side of the litter box with pellets and the other half with your litter of choice.
+We have used and recommend Dr Elsey’s Premium Clumping Cat Litter Ultra unscented https://amzn.to/3H4fYUM with our adults once all kittens have left the nursery.
 Remember these kittens/cats have only used pine pellets so be patient during the transition.
 Fragrances are detrimental.

 GROOMING: It’s very important to prioritize a grooming routine with your Maine Coon kitten or cat.
 Depending on the fur texture and type, some may need just a weekly combing while others may need to be brushed daily.
-Our new, and absolute favorite comb for daily grooming is Detangling Pet Comb for Dogs & Cats with Long & Short Stainless Steel Metal Teeth and it’s used for removing tangles, knots, and routine grooming.
-For the occasional bath, we use Nature’s Specialties Plum Silky Shampoo and waterless shampoo, as well as Chubbs Bars or when blow drying, we use The Original Happy Hoodie for Dogs & Cats.
-If your cat is prone to a greasy coat, pre-washing with Groomer’s Goop or a bit of Dawn dish soap before bathing will help.
+Our new, and absolute favorite comb for daily grooming is Detangling Pet Comb for Dogs & Cats with Long & Short Stainless Steel Metal Teeth https://amzn.to/47hwU4Z and it’s used for removing tangles, knots, and routine grooming.
+For the occasional bath, we use Nature’s Specialties Plum Silky Shampoo https://amzn.to/48AjmSU and waterless shampoo https://amzn.to/3RHsAWV , as well as Chubbs Bars https://amzn.to/3NKZ1CI.
+When blow drying, we use The Original Happy Hoodie for Dogs & Cats https://amzn.to/3Od9JlJ .
+If your cat is prone to a greasy coat, pre-washing with Groomer’s Goop https://amzn.to/48l19ci or a bit of Dawn dish soap https://amzn.to/4aHqE9u before bathing will help.

 We recommend that you sign up for automatic renewal so that you never run out.
 Your kitten was raised on this, and it is very important to keep their immune system boosted especially during transition, stress, being a kitten, and being an adult.

 HEALTH INSURANCE: We recommend that you invest in pet insurance for your kitten.
 Your kitten will go home with free 30-day pet insurance through Trupanion. *The insurance will need to be activated by you 24 hours prior to or on the day of pick up.
+Please call 833-414-0176 and give them the offer code: BRX1GC5223.
 It is much more affordable to purchase insurance when they are young versus adult, as well as it being less likely there would be any conditions deemed to be “pre-existing” (which would NOT be covered under a policy) Veterinary costs add up very quickly and will NOT be paid by the breeder once kitten leaves the cattery for ANY reason.
 Costs of treatment for a “simple” upper respiratory infection can easily total $300-$600.
 Surgery for a femoral head fracture $2500-$5000.
 Health insurance $30-$75 per month, $400-$900 per year.
 The savings alone “IF” you had to seek vet care could be HUGE as well as a cushion on your bank account!

 ESN (EARLY SPAY/NEUTER): There is NOT enough concrete evidence indicating that it is detrimental to the health of the kitten, OR that it is beneficial to the kitten’s health to postpone spaying/neutering until 6-9 months old (the recommended age, which for a Maine Coon is still considered ESN due to their slow maturity).
 What has been learned is that the growth plate of the Femoral Head closes between 9-12 months in an intact cat versus 12-18 months in an altered cat.
-There have been a very small percentage of femoral head growth plate fractures reported later in life, that can be attributed to ESN.
-The likelihood of this happening can be greatly decreased if the cat is kept at a healthy weight (NOT allowed to become overweight).
+There has been a very small percentage of femoral head growth plate fractures reported later in life, that can be attributed to ESN in canines not felines.
+The likelihood of this happening can be greatly decreased if the cat is kept at a healthy weight (NOT allowed to become overweight) and not allowed to jump higher than a counter or windowsill.
 Added weight puts strain on the cat’s joints.
 Growth plate fractures, when they do happen, are often the result of a traumatic injury, such as jumping/falling from a great height.
 The BUYER is advised to monitor the kitten/cat’s activities to minimize the risk of this kind of injury.
-BUYER is aware that NO kitten/cat leaves HolyCoonz cattery without being spayed/neutered so if this is something you feel strongly against HolyCoonz cattery is NOT the cattery for you.
-HolyCoonz feels the risks of NOT doing ESN outweigh the risks of a possible femoral head fracture.
-Buyer understands that HolyCoonz/Terri Brock WILL NOT be responsible for ANY veterinary costs incurred by the buyer, should the kitten/cat endure a fracture of the femoral growth plate later in life, EVEN if it is deemed to be the result of ESN.
+BUYER is aware that NO kitten/cat leaves HolyCoonz cattery without being spayed/neutered.
+HolyCoonz feels the risks of NOT doing ESN outweigh the possible risks.
+Buyer understands that HolyCoonz/Terri Brock WILL NOT be responsible for ANY veterinary costs incurred by the buyer, should the kitten/cat endure a fracture of the femoral growth plate later in life.

 Spaying and Neutering | Cornell University College of Veterinary Medicine